 Sunday School: Atidaynu

 Atidaynu, “Our Future,” is Har Shalom’s Sunday school for families with children from ages 3 – 13.
-Parents/guardians and other volunteers lead the program, which typically meets every other Sunday 10 a.m.– noon during the Missoula school year.
-Register now and see the 2018-2019 Atidaynu calendar.
+Parents/guardians and other volunteers lead the program with the assistance and guidance of Laurie Franklin.
+We typically meet every other Sunday 10 a.m. – Noon during the Missoula school year.
+Registration for 2021-22 is upcoming and the Atidaynu calendar will follow.

 Each class provides a variety of religious, social, and educational opportunities.
 Our basic structure is: